Take Five: Which way to look first?

 May inflation figures are released just hours before the Fed statement.
 Further signs of inflation easing could cement expectations for rate cuts, especially given signs of economic weakness.

 Wall Street, boosted by cooling inflation, will be watching closely.
-Traders continue to price in some monetary easing this year, with even some slim hopes of a July cut.
+Traders continue to price in some monetary easing this year, although bets for a September move were slashed after Friday's robust jobs numbers.

 A bad inflation miss could spook investors and bring back recession fears that have laid dormant for months.